TheNikomo/arch_install/INSTALL.md

     # End of file

+###Enable DHCP service
-###Enable DHCP service, then we have DHCP automatically when we reboot into the installation
+This will give us DHCP automatically when we reboot into the installed base system

     systemctl enable dhcpcd.service